yasarsid/offscreenCanvasRender/README.md

 ### Usage Instructions
 1. Once the server is running, open the URL in a modern browser that supports OffscreenCanvas
 2. Use the number input and "Update Canvas Count" button to adjust the number of canvases
+3. Use the number input and "Update Worker Count" button to adjust the number of web workers (1-16)
-3. Click "Render Grids" to test main thread rendering performance
+4. Click "Render Grids" to test main thread rendering performance
-4. Click "Render with Web Worker" to test worker-based rendering performance
+5. Click "Render with Web Worker" to test worker-based rendering performance
-5. Compare the render times displayed in the top-right corner
+6. Compare the render times displayed in the top-right corner

 ## Browser Support